Addiction Step Eight

 If you’re in court and the judge orders you to pay restitution for something you have done against another person, the action might even be easier because you’ve been told to take action.

-In Step 8, you are the one who makes the list for restitution, and because you’ve been working the steps your list is complete and honest.
+In Addiction Step Eight, you are the one who makes the list for restitution, and because you’ve been working the steps your list is complete and honest.

 But you are the one who has to take action.
 Others may encourage you, or prompt you, but you are the one who has to say,